 - 2 tablespoon ground Flaxseeds

 - ¾ teaspoon Tamarind Paste (optional, see note 'a' below for alternatives)

 For the Chocolate Ganache

 - 90ml Single Soya Cream (or your preferred vegan cream substitute)

 - 10 Fresh Cherries (washed)

-a) The tamarind paste could be replaced with 1 tsp of vanilla extract or 1 tsp of expresso powder. b) Consider using a cocktail stick to hold the cherry insitu, however do remember to tell your guests of the cocktail stick and of course the cherry stone!
+a) The tamarind paste could be replaced with 1 teaspoon of vanilla extract or 1 teaspoon of expresso powder. b) Consider using a cocktail stick to hold the cherry insitu, however do remember to tell your guests of the cocktail stick and of course the cherry stone!